smokindoug/BMASkill/README.md

 The collected information is used for the sole purpose of integrating with the internal BMA Motorcycle Association **Volunteer Hour Recording** process.

 Please see [Bytown Motorcycle Association](http://bma1.ca) for further information.

-Note: the skill will work if Alexa is configured for *Canadian english* or *American english*.
-French is currently not supported.
-Add an *issue* if you are interested in helping produce a French version.

 ## Terms of Use
 Please see [Bytown Motorcycle Accociation](http://bma1.ca/terms-of-use-s31.php).